Zer0plusOne/HTB-Machines/HTB-GreenHorn/Walkthrough-GreenHorn.md

 **MACHINE COMPLETED**

 > [!IMPORTANT]
-> Please use this as a hint or guide if you're blocked at some point of this machine, i make this files for myself and to help some friends that are also doing those machines.
+> **Please use this as a hint or guide if you're blocked at some point of this machine, i make those files for myself and to help some friends that are also doing those machines.**

 > [!NOTE]
-> Try to get as far as you can by yourself or you will never learn to make machines alone.
-Hope you the best and happy hacking <3.
+> **Try to get as far as you can by yourself or you will never learn to make machines alone.
+Hope you the best and happy hacking <3.**